-The annual student budget is a formal term for the total price of an MIT education—per student, per year.
+The annual student budget is the total price of an MIT education—per student, per year.

-- Massachusetts state law requires full health coverage for MIT students, which many meet with the Extended Insurance Plan.
-However, if you already have full coverage, then you don’t need to buy anything more or different. back to text ↑
+- Please note that Massachusetts state law requires full health coverage, and it is required for all MIT students.
+You will be automatically enrolled in, and charged for the MIT Student Health Insurance Plan.
+However, if you already have full coverage, then you can submit a waiver for the additional insurance plan. back to text ↑